 We hire lawyers who are motivated by our principles of change and innovation.

-We don’t want lawyers who are seduced by the reliability of hours and . . . [more]
+We don’t want lawyers who are seduced by the reliability of hours and profits per partner because that . . . [more]

 Although it is now customary for outsourcing agreements to include extensive change management provisions, not all of them include “Mandatory Change” or “Directive” provisions.
 These are provisions that entitle a Customer to require its Service Provider to start work on a particular change on a priority basis and without compliance with the often extensive provisions that have been inserted into the outsourcing agreement specifically to ensure that the Service Provider does not start work on a change until there is a written agreement around all of the terms and conditions.
 The need for Mandatory Change provisions can arise, for example, . . . [more]